Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 The module introduces foundational concepts in Unix command-line navigation, setting up, running and analysing molecular simulations, using high-performance computing systems.
 Students work through materials at their own pace, supported by demonstrators, with all content delivered via HTML-based guides and open-source tools.
 Hosted on [GitHub](https://github.com/Edinburgh-Chemistry-Teaching/MD_ResearchTechniques), this resource promotes the reuse and adaptation of accessible, computation-rich learning materials for chemistry education worldwide.

 # Statement of Need

 Computational techniques are integral to modern chemical research, enabling precise simulation of chemical systems and prediction of molecular properties.
 Molecular dynamics (MD) simulations facilitate the study of complex systems, such as protein complexes, biological membranes, and material interfaces, accelerating advancements in drugs, materials, and technologies.
 Despite its importance, many chemistry curricula still lack hands-on computational training [@dahl2020].
 Without foundational skills in Linux, high-performance computing (HPC), and simulation software like GROMACS, postgraduate chemistry students may struggle to engage with computational literature or methods.
 This module addresses this gap by providing practical MD simulation training in an accessible format, empowering students to perform computational research independently.
 By sharing these resources openly, we aim to support global educators in adopting or adapting computationally-enabled teaching in chemistry and related fields.
+Feedback from students highlights that the learners found the material engaging, recognised the importance of the skills being taught, and felt they had gained valuable and sufficient knowledge aligned with the learning objectives.

 # Content and Instructional Design

 The course comprises four 3-hour-long workshops, run weekly.
 Each session begins with a short lecture to contextualise the material.
 The remainder of the session is set for independent work using HTML guides with demonstrators available.
 The students are also supported by weekly drop-in sessions.